CatalaLang/catala-formalization/Claims.md

 * for the small step specification the `sred` inductive in `small_step.v` file.
 * for the continuation-based specification the `cred`, `state`, `cont`, `result` and `is_hole` inductive in `theories/continuations.v` file.

 To extract dependencies of lemmas we use the DPD Coq library that dump the dependencies between all lemmas in the Coq development (`export/export.v` file).
 We then conduct analysis of the result in the `doc/dpd-reader.ipynb` file.
+This python program is only available for completeness, is not mentioned in the paper, and not part of the artifact.

 ## Section 5.1